-- Peardeck – Add interactivity to Google Slides presentation.
+Peardeck – Add interactivity to Google Slides presentation.
 Requires Google Docs.
 A little pricey.

-- Classkick – Shows what students are doing and allows instant feedback
+Classkick – Shows what students are doing and allows instant feedback

-- Classflow – Create and present interactive lessons
+Classflow – Create and present interactive lessons

-Formative – Formative is an interesting service that not only allows instructors to create and deliver quizzes online but also allows immediate remote intervention when students are struggling.
+Formative – Formative is an interesting service that not only allows instructors to create and deliver quizzes online but also allows for immediate remote intervention when students are struggling.
 The instructor can set up multiple classes, each with its own student roster.
 Once the quiz is created, it can be assigned to one or more classes.
 Has tools to track student progress and growth based on Common Core and numerous State standards (Premium Plan).
 A basic level is available to use free of charge, the premium teacher plan is $12 per month, institutional plans are custom priced.

 EdShelf – Website devoted to finding “websites, mobile apps, desktop programs, and electronic products for teaching and learning.”
 Looking for a teaching technology?
 Take a look.
 Free.